Syed007Hassan/Syed007Hassan/README.md

   <img alt="GitHub User's stars" src="https://img.shields.io/github/stars/Syed007hassan?label=Stars">
 </p>

-- 👨‍💻 I’m currently working on **Nest/Node/Express/Flask/SpringBoot**. 🐦🔧
+- 👨‍💻 I’m currently working on **OpenAI Assistant/Chat Completions API for creating Voice Assistants using GPT-4o**. 🐦🔧
 - 🚀 Additionally, I'm immersing myself in the art of **System Design**. ⚙️
 - 📚 I’m more interested in **Backend** technologies. 📤
 - 💪🏼 Future Goals:
     - Dedicate more time to contributing to **Open-Source** technologies. 🌌
+    - Develop Generative AI-based efficient services. 🤖
     - Learn **GoLang** as a low-latency language. ⏱️
 - ⚡ Fun fact: I love to use **HashMap** and **HashSet**. #️⃣